-Then, add a social media link so they can Twitter Follow or Facebook Share in a click.
+Then, add a social media icon so they can Twitter Follow or Facebook Share in a click.
 Unilever added a Follow link and went from 40,000 Followers to 235,000 in just 10 months – for free.

 Don't Do It Yourself

 The number one mistake on signatures is inconsistency across a company; this is because every employee has made their own signature design.
 One might have a logo from 2014; another might be using a logo that’s 1,013 pixels wide; another using beside a misspelled email address.

 Use the same email signature template across your entire company.
 Make sure every signature matches a professional, stylish format that you've approved.